michellechang02/chat-paper/README.md

 npm install
 npm run dev
 ```
+Then, navigate to [http://localhost:5173/chat-paper/](http://localhost:5173/chat-paper/) on a web browser.

+Google Chrome is the recommended web browser for running the frontend locally.

 To kill the frontend, send a SIGINT to the process using ctrl+c.

 ### Backend